-FINANCIAL DIRECTOR - MRS. STELLA POOLMAN
+FINANCIAL DIRECTOR / COMPANY SECRETARY - MRS. STELLA POOLMAN

-- 1. Have overall functional responsibility for all safety maters affecting office operations, reporting directly to the Managing Director and liaising where appropriate with the Operations Director and the Health and Safety Co-ordinator. - 2.
+- 1. Implement the requirements of the Company Health and Safety Policy within the offices reporting directly to the Managing Director. - 2.
 Know the requirements of the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 and all other relevant Regulations and Codes of Practice. - 3.
 Arrange for sufficient funds, insurance and facilities to meet the requirements of the Company Policy, to ensure that the resources provided are utilised to their best advantage. - 4.
 Actively encourage consultation and communication between all employees and management to promote and achieve the health, safety and welfare off all employees. - 5.
-Ensure that safe systems of work are in place for all work activities and area regularly monitored and reviewed as necessary.
-Do not permit anyone to take unnecessary risks. - 6.
-Discipline any member of staff failing to comply with the requirements of the Policy. - 7.
-Set a personal example.
+Discipline any member of staff failing to comply with the requirements of the Policy. - 6.
+Support the Managing Director in implementing the Company Health and Safety Policy throughout the Company. - 7.
+Reprimand any member of staff for not discharging satisfactorily their Health and Safety responsibilities.

 - 1. Encourage the use of recycled paper and ensure that all waste materials are properly disposed of. - 2.
-Liaise with the Production/Procurement Manager and the Health and Safety Co-ordinator on Environmental issues which may effect the Company's activities.
+Liaise with the Production/Procurement Manager and the Health and Safety Co-ordinator on Environmental issues which may affect the Company's activities.